shellfire-dev/core/README.md

 To use functions belonging to a namespace, all one has to do is `use` it, eg `core_usesIn core/variable array`.
 If there is only a single hierarchy, as there is for some modules (eg [urlencode]), then the syntax is `core_usesIn urlencode`.
 This logic automatically finds and loads the functions, and their dependencies, and so on.
 It can't enter a circular loop, either.
 And when a [shellfire] application is [fatten]ed (by which we make a complete standalone shell script from all these namespaces), only those functions so loaded are included.

+A very small number of user definable definitions (see next section) are not in any namespace.
+These are 'namespaceless'.

+If a variable or function starts with an underscore, `_`, then it is intended that its use is private to that namespace.
+The exception to this is `_program`, which is used for user definable definitions.

+### User Definable Definitions
+When a global constant or function starts `_program_`, it is intended to be defined by the [shellfire] application _outside_ of the `_program()` function.
+Most global functions are optional; defaults are assumed.
+Most global constants need to be defined.
+The [shellfire tutorial 'overdrive'](https://github.com/shellfire-dev/shellfire/tree/master/tutorial) shows all the common settings.
+Each namespace adds `_program_` definitions as `_program_<namespace>_`.
+Some `_program_` definitions are outside of any namespace - these are 'namespaceless'.

 ### A few criticial functions aren't where you'd expect

 Some functions in `core` are so important that they are used to bootstrap a [shellfire] application; this is called `init`.
 These functions live in `init.functions`.
 However, many of them are also useful during the runtime of a [shellfire] application, and naturally belong to a specific namespace, eg the function `core_variable_isSet()` logically belongs to `core_variable`.
 Where this is the case, the corresponding file, in this case `core/variable/variable.functions` will contain a one-line entry `core_init_defines core_variable_isSet` documenting the fact.